dagronf/Bitmap/README.md

 ### Mutable

-Mutating functions operate on a Bitmap variable.
+Mutable functions operate on a Bitmap variable.
 Each method modifies the original bitmap instance.

 ```swift
 // Load an image, rotate it and convert it to grayscale